quiknode-labs/victoria-logger/README.md

 You can configure the logger with various settings.
 Check the `logger.go` file for more details and documentation.

+## Using From a Private Repository

+If you're hosting this library in a private repository, you might encounter issues when trying to fetch it as a Go module due to Go's default module proxy and sum database not being able to access private repositories.

+To resolve this, you can configure Go to bypass the proxy and checksum database for this module by setting the `GOPRIVATE` environment variable:

+\```bash
+export GOPRIVATE=github.com/quiknode-labs/*
+\```

+This ensures that Go uses direct git access rather than the proxy and sum database when fetching the module.

 ## Contributions

 Feel free to fork, modify, and submit pull requests.
 For major changes, please open an issue first to discuss your proposed changes.